jrash/chemmodlab/README.md

 `chemmodlab` contains a suite of methods for fitting machine learning models and for validating the resulting models.
-It also contains methods for confidence bands and hypothesis tests for hit enrichment curves (see section *Confidence bands and hypothesis tests for hit enrichment curves*).
+It also contains methods for confidence bands and hypothesis tests for hit enrichment curves.

 # Installation